dollliandra/DollLiaSpellblade/README.md

 ![Preparation](/Spells/DLSB_Preparation.png)![BladeTwirl](/Spells/DLSB_BladeTwirl.png)

 This list isn't meant to be exhaustive, but the Spellweaver has additional spells to assist you in your blade and spell weaving efforts.
-* *Arcane Synergy* gives you a discount on your next spell after using a Spellweaver charge.
+* *Arcane Synergy* gives you a discount on your next spell after successfully using a Spellweaver charge.
 * *Bound Weapon* lets you choose a weapon to bond with.
 It has reduced SP costs, plus the ability to strike while bound by using a Spellweaver charge.
 * *Blade Twirl* blocks all projectiles until the end of turn.
 If you do, you gain a Spellweaver charge of its type.
 This can potentially grant one that you cannot obtain normally.
-* Etc.
+* And more!

+## Credits
+* DollLia - Code, Spritework

 ## License
 * Code - You are free to use this mod's to help write your own mods for Kinky Dungeon, so long as you credit DollLia.
-* Sprites - You may NOT use the spritework contained in this mod for any other purpose.
+* Sprites - You do NOT have permission to use the spritework contained in this mod for any purpose, without asking.
 * Audio - The mod samples royalty-free audio, the details of which are listed in Readme.txt.

 ## Building Mod